Driving in Corner Case: A Real-World Adversarial Closed-Loop Evaluation Platform for End-to-End Autonomous Driving: Abstract

 \section{Abstract}

 Safety-critical corner cases, difficult to collect in the real world, are crucial for evaluating end-to-end autonomous driving.
 Adversarial interaction is an effective method to generate such safety-critical corner cases.
 While existing adversarial evaluation methods are built for models operating in simplified simulation environments, adversarial evaluation for real-world end-to-end autonomous driving has been little explored.
-To address this challenge, we propose a closed-loop evaluation platform for end-to-end autonomous driving, which can generate adversarial interactions in real-world scenes.
-In our platform, the real-world image generator cooperates with an adversarial traffic policy to evaluate various end-to-end models trained on real-world data.
+To address this challenge, we propose a closed-loop evaluation platform for end-to-end autonomous driving, which enables adversarial interactions in real-world scenes.
+In our platform, the real-world image generator cooperates with an adversarial traffic flow to evaluate various end-to-end models trained on real-world data.
 The generator, based on flow matching, efficiently and stably generates real-world images according to the traffic environment information.
-The efficient adversarial surrounding vehicle policy is designed to model challenging interactions and create corner cases that current autonomous driving systems struggle to handle.
+The surrounding vehicle trajectories are selected from a multimodal model trained on large-scale real-world scenarios, and through adversarial score-based filtering, safety-critical corner cases that end-to-end autonomous driving struggles to handle are effectively identified.
 Experimental results demonstrate that the platform can generate realistic driving images efficiently.
-Through evaluating the end-to-end models such as UniAD and VAD, we demonstrate that based on the adversarial policy, our platform evaluates the performance degradation of the tested model in corner cases.
-This result indicates that this platform can effectively detect the model's potential issues, which will facilitate the safety and robustness of end-to-end autonomous driving.
+Through evaluating the end-to-end models such as UniAD and VAD, we demonstrate that under adversarial traffic flow, our platform evaluates the performance degradation of the tested model in corner cases.
+This result indicates that this platform can effectively uncover the model's potential issues, which will facilitate the safety and robustness of end-to-end autonomous driving.